joaopedromexia-tech/rider-forge/BUG_REPORT_SYSTEM.md

 ## Troubleshooting

-### Problema: Erro ao enviar reporte
+### Problem: Error sending report
-**Solução**: Verifique se:
+**Solution**: Check if:
-1. As variáveis do Supabase estão configuradas
+1. Supabase variables are configured
-2. A tabela `bug_reports` foi criada
+2. The `bug_reports` table was created
-3. As políticas RLS estão ativas
+3. RLS policies are active

-### Problema: Botão não aparece
+### Problem: Button doesn't appear
-**Solução**: Verifique se:
+**Solution**: Check if:
-1. O componente está importado corretamente
+1. Component is imported correctly
-2. Não há conflitos de z-index
+2. There are no z-index conflicts
-3. O componente está renderizado no DOM
+3. Component is rendered in the DOM

-### Problema: Traduções não funcionam
+### Problem: Translations don't work
-**Solução**: Verifique se:
+**Solution**: Check if:
-1. As chaves de tradução estão nos arquivos de idioma
+1. Translation keys are in the language files
-2. O contexto de i18n está configurado
+2. i18n context is configured
-3. O idioma está definido corretamente
+3. Language is set correctly

-## Próximos Passos
+## Next Steps

-### Funcionalidades Futuras
+### Future Features
-- [ ] Dashboard de administração para gestão de bugs
+- [ ] Administration dashboard for bug management
-- [ ] Notificações por email para bugs críticos
+- [ ] Email notifications for critical bugs
-- [ ] Integração com GitHub Issues
+- [ ] GitHub Issues integration
-- [ ] Sistema de priorização automática
+- [ ] Automatic prioritization system
-- [ ] Relatórios e analytics
+- [ ] Reports and analytics

-### Melhorias Sugeridas
+### Suggested Improvements
-- [ ] Screenshots automáticos
+- [ ] Automatic screenshots
-- [ ] Captura de console logs
+- [ ] Console logs capture
-- [ ] Integração com Sentry
+- [ ] Sentry integration
-- [ ] Sistema de feedback para utilizadores
+- [ ] User feedback system
-- [ ] Categorização automática de bugs
+- [ ] Automatic bug categorization

-## Suporte
+## Support

-Para questões sobre o sistema de reporte de bugs, consulte:
+For questions about the bug reporting system, consult:
-1. Esta documentação
+1. This documentation
-2. Logs do console do browser
+2. Browser console logs
-3. Dashboard do Supabase
+3. Supabase dashboard
-4. Código fonte dos componentes
+4. Component source code